Last Updated, April 23, 2026

 Video Explanation

-The video below explains how attribution confidence affects whether generative engines openly name or link to a source, and why ownership clarity, authority, and attribution ease all matter.
+The video below explains how attribution confidence affects whether generative engines openly name or link to a source, and why ownership clarity, authority signals, and attribution ease all shape visible source credit.

 How Attribution Confidence Becomes Stronger

-Attribution confidence becomes stronger when a generative engine can clearly connect a specific claim, page, or idea to a clearly defined owner.
-That usually means the brand name, author identity, organisational context, and topical role are all easy to recognise without ambiguity.
-If those signals are fragmented or inconsistent, the engine has more friction when deciding whether to name the source directly.
+Attribution confidence becomes stronger when a generative engine can cleanly connect a specific claim, answer, or page to a clearly identifiable owner.
+That usually means the brand name, author identity, publisher context, and topical role are all easy to understand without ambiguity.
+If those signals are fragmented across the site, the engine has more friction when deciding whether to credit the source directly.

 What Usually Improves Attribution Confidence

-Several practical factors usually improve attribution confidence more than surface-level optimisation alone.
+Several practical signals usually improve attribution confidence more effectively than superficial optimisation alone.

 • Clear author and publisher identity across the website.